DavidGilinsky/NightWatcher/README.md

 - rrdtool (with development headers and library)
 - pthreads (for threading)
 - libcjson (for JSON parsing, required by AmbientWeather integration)
+- libcurl (for HTTP requests, required by AmbientWeather integration)
 - libcurl (for Restful API integration)

 ## Example Usage